Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

     Issue will occur if there are less than 4 pixels between the screen's **left** or **top** border and the tail.

 Since a picture is worth a thousand words, let's see how it behaves if we define a bubble with insufficient space on the edges for its tail to be displayed correctly.<BR>
-In the following tests, we will set different bubble coordinates so that it lacks 1 single pixel to allow the tail to be fully displayed.<BR>
+In the following tests, we will set different bubble coordinates so that it lacks 1 single pixel to allow the tail to be fully displayed.
 Again we will test with both white (orange) and black backgrounds as it helps to understand what is drawn on screen.

 ![24-Bubble Tails_POS](24-Bubble&Tails_POS.png)